-- Book transfers (i.e., internal transfers using your institution's wire platform) - ▶ Example: Your institution originated a wire transfer for \$10,000 on behalf of your corporate customer to pay its third-party vendor via Fedwire.
+Book transfers (i.e., internal transfers using your institution 's wire platform)

+Example: Your institution originated a wire transfer for \$10,000 on behalf of your corporate customer to pay its third-party vendor via Fedwire.
 The vendor does not have a depository relationship with your institution.
 In this example, you would report 1 transaction for \$10,000.

-5.b Book transfers (i.e., internal transfers using your institution's wire platform)
+5.b Book transfers (i.e., internal transfers using your institution 's wire platform)

 These are internal wire transfers that were made using your wire platform.
-These are sometimes referred to as book transfers.